 BBOWT launched the Reserve Surveying Programme (RSP) in 2002.
 Previously, many surveys were carried out on BBOWT nature reserves by both amateurs and professionals, however much of this data was collected in an ad hoc manner.
-The RSP standardised BBOWT's approach to surveying and collects quantitative and comparable data using repeatable methodologies.
+The RSP standardised BBOWT's approach to surveying and collects quantitative data using repeatable methodologies.

-It is essential that data is collected using a standard methodology to ensure that records can be accurately compared between years.
+It is essential that data is collected using standard methodologies to ensure records can be accurately compared between years.
 It is for this reason that specific methodologies for each survey type have been designed many of which follow set transect routes.